 Data Loss Prevention (DLP) systems and data masking software can discover and de-identify Personally Identifiable Information (PII).
 How well do they document their search results, and actual masking procedures?
 How easy is it to locate and modify specific protections if something needs to be redone, or done differently?
 How can the risk of re-identification based on quasi-identifying data be measured and mitigated?

-For detection control, there are extensive search logs and dashboard reports available from the sensitive data discovery modules including with all IRI data masking software.
+For detection control, there are extensive search logs and dashboard reports available from the data profiling and sensitive data discovery modules including with all IRI data masking software.
+For example, there are both scan-specific text reports and visualizations like these:

 For masking operations, all data protections are specified in self-documenting, human-readable job scripts, mapping diagrams, or configuration files, or audit logs produced for IRI FieldShield, IRI DarkShield and IRI CellShield EE (which are all also included in the IRI Voracity data management platform.)